 For these special souls, the enjoyment they derive from reading the Financial Times on a Friday morning is tantamount to a sustained mini ejaculation.

-Thomas: “Star ECM associate ladies and gentlemen.
-Rain maker! ”
+“Star ECM associate ladies and gentlemen.
+Rain maker!” he said.

-This catches my attention and I quickly notice he’s not on his phone.
-His smile reminds me of the smile on a friend’s face the day he became a father.
-He went on chatting to himself.
+This caught my attention and I quickly noticed he wasn’t on his phone.
+His smile reminded me of the smile on a friend’s face the day he became a father.
+Thomas went on chatting to himself.